mayureshw/feeds2mail/README.md

 yt-dlp package) of the email.
 This may help in deciding whether to view the item now or at leisure later.

-If use of yt-dlp requires a proxy, set the environment variable HTTPSPROXY.
-The proxy is used to extract only the video duration using yt-dlp.
+Since youtube access mandated a login, for the duration functionality to work you must have logged in your default profile.
+We use 'cookiesfrombrowser' option to extract the duration information.

 ## url